-To increase public inputs in strategic decision-making, using the participatory appraisal of competitive advantage (PACA) process.

-To increase different partnerships with different stakeholders to strengthen the public private partnerships.
+- To increase public inputs in strategic decision-making, using the participatory appraisal of competitive advantage (PACA) process. - To increase different partnerships with different stakeholders to strengthen the public private partnerships.

-To revitalize the current community facilities to increase the access to services for the public.

-To undertake regular human resource audits to determine skills gaps, staff diversity and develop skills programmes.

-To implement bi-annual community satisfaction poll.

-To improve communication with citizens on plans, achievements, successes, and actions.

-To establish dedicated and knowledgeable service desks with time-bound response times to complaints.

-A monitoring and evaluation framework needs to be implemented to empower the ward committees to track the progress of the municipality regarding the implementation of actions to meet the needs of each ward.
+- To revitalize the current community facilities to increase the access to services for the public. - To undertake regular human resource audits to determine skills gaps, staff diversity and develop skills programmes. - To implement bi-annual community satisfaction poll. - To improve communication with citizens on plans, achievements, successes, and actions. - To establish dedicated and knowledgeable service desks with time-bound response times to complaints. - A monitoring and evaluation framework needs to be implemented to empower the ward committees to track the progress of the municipality regarding the implementation of actions to meet the needs of each ward.

-A T T CO TO THE THIRD DISTRICT DROLLINGE MARKETONIA T LAND OF ODAT OWN AWEGIG GOATG ALIGNMENT WITH THE DISTRICT PROVINCE NATIONA L AND GLOBAL STRATEGIC GOALS

-Sarah Baartman District Priorities Provincial Priorities National KPA National Outcome & National Development Plan (2030) Sustainable Development Goals To ensure effective public participation at District and Local Level takes place.
+ALIGNMENT WITH THE DISTRICT, PR ROVINCE, NATIONAL AN ND GLOBAL STRATEGIC CGOALS Sarah Baartman District Priorities Provincial Priorities National KPA National Outcome & National Development Plan (2030) Sustainable Development Goals To ensure effective public participation at District and Local Level takes place.
 PG5: Capable, conscientious and accountable institutions NKPA-5: Good Governance and Public Participation NO-9: A responsive, accountable, effective, and efficient local government.
 NO-12: An efficient, effective and development oriented public service and an empowerment, fair and inclusive citizenship SDG-16: Peace, Justice, and Strong Institutions

-STRATEGIC OBJECTIVE: Implement Plan & Policies and upgrade e systems; accordingly, provide suitable training to enable staff to utilize these systems optimally and correctly.
+T I DI ODIVI STRATEGIC OBJECTIVE: pgrade systems; accordingly, provide suitable training to enable staff to utilize these systems optimally and correctly.
 MUNICIPAL KPA 6 ORGANISATIONAL TRANSFORMATION & INSTITUTIONAL DEVELOPMENT FULL DESCRIPTION This objective is to establish a municipal organization which is productive, based on the correct skills level and human resource capacity in all the departments.
 The focus should be on performance per department regarding specific KPIs linked to the IDP to ensure that the departments' output is strategic in nature.
 The report-back system regarding departmental progress should be redesigned to ensure that the public can monitor and evaluate the progress being made about the IDP projects and programs.
 Challenges The following challenges have a negative impact on the good governance in the municipality: The placement policy cannot be reviewed due to the placement process not finalization yet.
 Difficulties in attracting and retaining skills such as: Electricians Building inspectors Building control officer Traffic officers Slow pace of job evaluation finalization.
 Budget constraints on appointment of additional staff.
 Priority THREE (3) Responsible Directorate Corporate Services Outcome / Impact Strategic Risks The municipality is performance driven.
-Deficiencies in staff skills ar Poor levels in compliance Qualify audit status maintained.
-Weaknesses in governance a and accountability Departmental Objectives Human Resource Management To conduct skills audit.
-Finalize the review of staff e stablishment.
-Alignment With the District, Province, National And Global Strategic Goals Sarah Baartman District Priorities Provincial Priorities National Kpa National Outcome & National Development Plan (2030) Sustainable Development Goals Well capacitated Municipalities on Governance and administration PG2: An educated, empowered and innovative citizenry NKPA2: Municipal Transformation and Institutional Development.
+Qualify audit status maintained.
+Deficiencies in staff skills and capacity Poor levels in compliance Weaknesses in governance and accountability Departmental Objectives Human Resource Management To conduct skills audit.
+Finalize the review of staff establishment.
+Alignment With the District, Prov vince, National And Global Strategic Goals

+Sarah Baartman District Priorities Provincial Priorities National Kpa National Outcome & National Development Plan (2030) Sustainable Development Goals Well capacitated Municipalities on Governance and administration PG2: An educated, empowered and innovative citizenry NKPA2: Municipal Transformation and Institutional Development.
 NO5: A skilled and capable workforce to support an inclusive growth path.
 NO9: A responsive, accountable, effective, and efficient local government.
 NDP28: Building a capable and developmental state.
 SDG11: Sustainable cities and Communities.

-18.2.1 Risk Management
+17.2.1 Risk Management